Search

 In addition to regular meetings of the executive committee, advisory councils and boards, the League hosts two large events—Winter Conference and the Annual Convention—as well as an annual planning meeting.

-Convention 92 | June 17-19, 2026 | Statehouse Convention Center
+Convention 92 | June 17-19, 2026

 At Convention 92 we honor the strength and determination that keep our cities and towns rooted in history, resilient through challenges and rising toward a brighter future.
 Join us to connect, learn and be a part of the discussion about the future of Arkansas.